rollingrock/EngineFixesVR/README.md

 # EngineFixesVR
-Port of EngineFixesSSE frm Skyrim SE for Skyrim VR
+Port of SSE Engine Fixes from Skyrim SE for Skyrim VR

 Current working patches: